cometbft/knowledge-base/protocols/abci/addressing-1174.md

 >
 > &nbsp; 23b: **if** $[lockedRound_p = −1 \land (validValMatch \lor valid(v))] \lor lockedValue_p=v$ **then**

+- If we consider the new _weak validity_ property,
-- The occurrences of `valid(v)` that we have removed were in a way redundant, so removing them does not affect the ability of the algorithm to fulfill consensus properties.
+  the occurrences of `valid(v)` that we removed had become redundant, so removing them does not affect the ability of the algorithm to fulfill consensus properties (replacing _validity_ by _weak validity_).
 - Regarding line 23, the changes have the following goals:
   - If `v` matches the block we have as $validValue_p$ or $lockedValue_p$, we skip the call to `valid(v)`.